River Abasha Waterfall Natural Monument

-Waterfall is on the top of huge limestone rock described as Late Cretaceous deposits, in the south-western section of Askhi Limestone Massif.
+The waterfall is on the top of huge limestone rock described as Late Cretaceous deposits, in the south-western section of Askhi Limestone Massif.
 It creates a hole with a diameter of 12 m at the point of fall.
 It is one of the distinguished waterfalls in Georgia for its aesthetic qualities as well as ecological potential.

-The main waterfall stream is accompanied by two streams to it right side and one small waterfall stream to the left side.
-Abasha waterfall joins Abasha river from the left bank of the river.
+The main waterfall stream is accompanied by two streams to the right side and one small waterfall stream to the left.
+Abasha waterfall joins the Abasha river from the left bank of the river.
 The areas in the vicinity of the waterfall and Abasha river banks are covered with dense forests.
-The climate in vicinity of Abasha Waterfall is humid subtropical.
-Waterfall itself creates microclimate which supports characteristic flora and fauna.
+The climate in the vicinity of Abasha Waterfall is humid subtropical.
+The waterfall itself creates a microclimate which supports characteristic flora and fauna.